demisto/content-docs/docs/integrations/unit-testing.md

 To run locally the unit tests we want to setup a virtual environment with all required dependencies (both runtime and development).
 To achieve this we use [Pipenv](https://pipenv.readthedocs.io/en/latest/).

-Our recommended way to setup an integration into the [package (directory) structure](package-dir) is to use: `demisto-sdk split-yml`.
-See full command documentation [here](https://github.com/demisto/demisto-sdk/blob/master/demisto_sdk/commands/split_yml/README.md).
+Our recommended way to setup an integration into the [package (directory) structure](package-dir) is to use: `demisto-sdk split`.
+See full command documentation [here](https://github.com/demisto/demisto-sdk/blob/master/demisto_sdk/commands/split/README.md).

 Manual Setup: